gjsify/ts-for-gir/README.md

 Destructuring individual items in the import statement is not supported for this type of import.

+See `examples/Gjs/browser` for an example for `exportDefault` and Gjs ESM.

 ## Examples

 Run `npm run regress` or `ts-for-gir --configName='.ts-for-gir.regress.rc.js'` in the root of this project to generate the type definitions for the examples